shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 ## Existing OE SDK Implementation

-### Implementation of SGX ECDSA-p256 verifier plugin
+### Implementation of the SGX ECDSA-p256 verifier plugin

 The OE SDK framework implementation searchs for a verifier plugin that supports the requested evidence format, and invoke the `verify_evidence()` or